PynPoint/PynPoint/SCIENCE.rst

 Science
 =======

-PynPoint has already been demostrated on data and has been used to find exo-planet systems.
-We will try to maintain a list of such systems.
-If you find intersting objects in your data that you would like us to list please email the PynPoint team.
+PynPoint has already been demonstrated on data and used to find exo-planet systems.
+We will maintain a list of such systems.
+If you find interesting objects in your data that you would like for us to list please, email the PynPoint team.

-PynPoint Results
+PynPoint results
 ----------------